ineshbose/boyd_bot_messenger/README.md

 ## 🏛️ Want to use this for your university?
 [Fork it!](https://github.com/ineshbose/boyd_bot_messenger/fork)
 It's lovely to know that you're considering to use this for your university.
 This project aims to act a base for many other chatbots.
-You can start development with the [terminal / CLI version](https://github.com/ineshbose/boyd_bot_terminal).
+You can also [use this repository as a template](https://github.com/ineshbose/boyd_bot_messenger/generate).
+A good idea is to start development with the [terminal / CLI version](https://github.com/ineshbose/boyd_bot_terminal).
 The following are considerations / instructions that you should know about if you aren't aware:

 ### Services
 This version uses some external services that should easily be replaceable.